-Michael can get a phone call him from Tracey when she's being tailed by a stalker, if you choose to help her and beat up the stalker, Tracey is at upset at first but is then grateful to Michael for helping her.
+Michael can receive a phone call from Tracey when she's being tailed by a stalker.
+If you choose to help her and beat up the stalker, Tracey is at upset at first, but is eventually grateful to Michael for helping her.

-After this mission switching back to Michael after a few days usually has him interacting more positively with his family in general.
-Such as playing a friendly and clean game of tennis with Amanda, watching TV with his kids and even apologizing if you switch back to see Tracey yelling at him for something stupid he apparently did.
-Michael can even greet his family better with this gem if he greets Amanda and from the tone both are sincere about their dialogue.
+After this mission, switching back to Michael after a few days usually has him interacting more positively with his family in general.
+It includes playing a friendly and clean game of tennis with Amanda, watching TV with his kids, and even apologizing if you switch back to see Tracey yelling at him for something stupid he apparently did.
+Michael can even greet his family better with this gem if he greets Amanda, and from the tone, both are sincere about their dialogue.